-For startup fitness brands, one of the biggest challenges is meeting high minimum order quantities (MOQ) required by manufacturers.
+For startup fitness brands, one of the biggest challenges is dealing with the high minimum order quantities required by many manufacturers.

 From my experience working with new activewear brands, many startups fail to launch simply because they cannot afford large production runs.
-This is where working with a low MOQ activewear manufacturer becomes critical.
+That is exactly why working with a low MOQ activewear manufacturer can make such a big difference.

 In this guide, I’ll explain how low MOQ manufacturing works, why it matters for startups, and how to choose the right supplier for your brand.

-A low MOQ activewear manufacturer allows fitness brands to produce smaller quantities of clothing, typically starting from 50–200 pieces per style, reducing risk and enabling faster market entry.
+A low MOQ activewear manufacturer allows fitness brands to produce smaller quantities of clothing, usually starting from 50–200 pieces per style.

 A low MOQ manufacturer specializes in producing smaller batch orders compared to traditional factories.

-From my experience, low MOQ production is essential for early-stage brands.
+From my experience, low MOQ production is essential for early-stage fitness brands.

 | Reason | Explanation |